 In 2005, she was awarded a scholarship for talented PhD students (Kootstra Fellowship) from the faculty of Medical Sciences of Maastricht University.
 She received her doctoral degree on May 24, 2006.
 As a post-doc, she applied 31P and 1H Magnetic Resonance Spectroscopy also in the liver and the heart to investigate mechanisms of lipotoxicity and insulin resistance.
 In 2010, she was awarded a prestigious Veni grant from the Netherlands Organisation for Scientific Research (NWO), titled: “Hepatic steatosis: imaging the fate of fat.”
 In 2012, she won a grant from the EFSD titled: “Preservation of metabolic flexibility by acetylcarnitine formation.”
 Recently she was awarded an ERC Starting Grant on “Novel methods in Magnetic Resonance Spectroscopy to investigate mechanisms underlying metabolic disease”.

-Presently, she is an independent researcher in the department of Radiology at Maastricht University Medical Center, focusing on the development and application of MR Spectrosopy-based techniques to collect information on the etiology of insulin resistance and diabetes.
+Presently, she is an independent researcher in the Department of Radiology at Maastricht University Medical Center, focusing on the development and application of MR Spectroscopy-based techniques to collect information on the etiology of insulin resistance and diabetes.
 She is intensively collaborating within the Diabetes and Metabolism Research Group and other researchers at MUMC+.